 By this stage the French government also had commenced designing and prototyping the first series of jet fighters to be locally manufactured, but the VB 10 project was allowed to continue as insurance against possible delays in jet fighter programs.

 The French Air Force had issued an order for 200 VB 10s in December 1945, but this was reduced to 50 units soon after the first flight of a production series airframe in November 1947.
 This was based on the VB 10-02 prototype with a revised armament fit, but even the reduced number on order were not destined to be delivered as earlier engine issues kept occurring on both the prototypes still in the testing regime.

-These recurring mechanical issues included persistent overheating problems, and the second prototype crashed after a rear engine fire in January 1948.
+These recurring mechanical issues included persistent overheating problems, with the second prototype crashing after a rear engine fire in January 1948.

 One of the first production aircraft crashed for much the same reason in September 1948, resulting in the death of the pilot.
 By this stage the French Air Force and the government had had enough, and the VB 10 project was cancelled six days after the second crash involving the type.

 This decision was taken because enough surplus Allied fighter planes were available to equip French fighter units in the immediate post-war period, and these aircraft were deemed adequate – and cost-effective – until the first French jet designs appeared in the late 1940s.

 Only four production aircraft were completed before manufacturing of the VB 10 ceased, and any surviving airframes were scrapped after the jet age became entrenched.